pabloniklas/cur_tools/readme.md

-# pyCursesMenu
+# CurTools
 By Pablo Niklas

 ## Introduction

-The idea behind this library is to provide a menu bar (DOS style).
+The idea behind this library is to provide DOS style interface using curses.

 ## Prerequisites